Silicon Irradiance Sensors:

 2. How long has IMT SOLAR been manufacturing Silicon Irradiance Sensors?

 a.
 Our partners in Germany, IMT GmbH, have been designing and manufacturing Silicon Irradiance Sensors since 1993.
-Because of our experience and a well thought out design process there are over 18,000 of our sensors installed around the world – including many from the earliest days of manufacturing.
+Because of our experience and a well thought out design process there are tens of thousands of our sensors installed around the world – including many from the earliest days of manufacturing.